YINI-lang/YINI-spec/YINI-Specification.md

 - **Added:** In lenient mode, inline object members MAY use `=` as an alternative to `:`.
 The canonical form remains `key: "value"`.
 - **Clarified:** In strict mode, inline object members MUST use `:`.
 Using `=` inside inline objects is invalid, whether mixed with `:` or used consistently.
 - **Clarified:** Tools and formatters SHOULD normalize inline object members to `:`.
 - **Changed:** Updated string concatenation rules.
+In both modes, a concatenation expression MUST begin with a string literal.
 In strict mode, all concatenation operands MUST be string literals.
-In lenient mode, a `+` expression MAY be treated as string concatenation if at least one operand is a string literal; non-string scalar operands MAY be number literals, boolean literals, or null literals.
+In lenient mode, additional operands MAY be string literals, number literals, boolean literals, or null literals.
 Numeric addition is not defined.
+Non-string scalar operands are converted to their parsed canonical string representation before concatenation.
 A concatenation expression MAY span multiple source lines only when the line break occurs after the `+` operator; a line break before `+` is invalid.
 Lists and inline objects MUST NOT be used as concatenation operands.
 - **Clarified:** Missing values vs. trailing commas:
   * If the value is the keyword `null` (case-insensitive), or if a root-level or section-level member has no value after `=` in lenient mode, it is treated as **Null**.
   * Missing values inside lists or objects are not treated as `Null`.
 A trailing comma inside a list or object is permitted only in lenient mode and is ignored; in strict mode it is an error.